virtualatoms/website/content/join.md

 #### UROP position for summer 2024

-A funded summer project is available for Imperial undergraduates.
+We usually suport UROP summer projects for Imperial undergraduates.
-Interested applicants should send their CV and a paragraph on their research interests to Dr. Ganose before 29th November 2023.
+Interested applicants should send their CV and a paragraph on their research interests to Dr. Ganose before the end of November each academic year.

 #### PhD Scholarships